Q&A WITH ELODY

 2).
 Have you always taken photos?

 I got my first camera as a present when I was 10 years old.
 I've always remembered taking photos...
-Especially during summertime, to collect my memories.
+Especially during summer, to collect my memories.

 3).
 What’s the best photography advice you can give us?

 Think of composition and what's going on behind your subject.
-The technical part of photography is easy after you know how to have great composition.
+The technical part of photography becomes easy once you master great composition.

 5).
 What influences you to be creative?

-I’ve always been aware of creative influence around me and each artist I study makes some kind of impact on me.
-I guess you could say I’m just good at the art of being sensitive and a connecting person where I put people, places and ideas together.
+I’ve always been aware of creative influence around me, and each artist I study makes some impact on me.
+I guess you could say I’m just good at the art of being sensitive and a connecting person, where I put people, places, and ideas together.

 6).
-Being a French women, do you have any French beauty secrets you'd like to share?
+Being a French woman, do you have any French beauty secrets you'd like to share?

 I have a few secrets from women in my family.
 One, use rose water after cleansing your face.
 Then, moisturize your face morning and night.

-7).
-What’s the best French beauty pharmacy finds we can get here in the U.S?
+7) What’s the best French beauty pharmacy find we can get here in the U.S.?

-My hand cream is so helpful, especially right now where you have to clean your hands 100 times a day!
+My hand cream is so helpful, especially right now when you have to clean your hands 100 times a day!

 8).
 Have you found any silver linings while being in quarantine?

-I have to say living in quarantine is not easy.
-The most difficult is managing the stress.
-However, good habit and keeping routines help.
-Also, being outdoors in the garden helps me a-lot as well.
+I have to say, living in quarantine is not easy.
+The most challenging aspect is managing stress; however, maintaining good habits and sticking to routines can help.
+Also, being outdoors in the garden helps me a lot as well.

 9).
 Speaking of gardening, do you have any tips and tricks we can learn from you?

 Gardening is one of my favorite hobbies after photography.
-My tip: Plant your tomatoe plant sideways.
-I know this sounds strange, but it really helps.
+My tip: Plant your tomato plant sideways.
+I know this sounds strange, but it helps.
 I learned this technique with Nick Mancini during his gardening classes at Grace Farms, New Canaan.
 You can try to get his book too.

 10).
 Any other book recommendations?